Jala3400/Logo_to_ASCII/docs/how-it-works.md

 **Optimization:**

-Only applies to `max_prod` when the first character is the space.
+It only applies with this algorithm when the first character is a space (i think there can be a general solution, but i do not have it yet).

+In this step, the number of bright pixels in the block is also counted.
+With bright I mean with a brightness higher than the midpoint brightness, as we subtract the midpoint brightness to the original brightness.

+The base case is simple.
+If it doesn't have bright pixels then the best match is always the space.
+It doesn't matter that there is other character with a similar shape, because when multiplying the space has the greatest values, so it will have the highest result.

+Now comes a complicated phrase, but in the following paragraph we give an example.
+This is the main logic for the optimization:

-In this step, the number of illuminated pixels in the block is also counted.
-A character is only considered for printing if half of its positive brightness pixels are at least the number of illuminated pixels in the block.
+A character is only considered for printing if half of its bright pixels are at least the number of illuminated pixels in the block.

-The sentence is complicated to understand, but in summary, if a character has 10 pixels with brightness > 0, a character will only be considered if it has at least 5 illuminated pixels.
+The sentence is complicated to understand, but in summary, if a character has 10 bright pixels, a character will only be considered if it has at least 5 bright pixels.
 If it had less than 5, there would be no scenario where that character would be chosen before the space.
 If there is no space, the character with the fewest illuminated pixels is chosen.

 Additionally, if all pixels are completely illuminated, the brightest character can be printed directly.
+Notice that if they where not completely illuminated there might be combinations where other character fits best.

 ## Other algorithms

 This app has other algorithms that can match a block:

-The first one `max_prod` is the one we have explained before.
+The first one is called `max_prod` and it is the one we have explained before.
 None of the others can match the results of this one except `ncc`, which acts in a similar way, so the results are practically the same.

 -   **Maximum Product (`max_prod`)**: The default algorithm described in step 3.2.
 Multiplies each pixel of the character with its equivalent in the block and sums all values (`block[0] * char[0] + block[1] * char[1] + ...`).
 The character with the highest score wins.
 This rewards matching pixels (both bright or both dark) and punishes mismatches.